mewdev/mewdev/README.md

 ### 👋 Hello there, welcome to my code lair!

-I'm Michal, a passionate junior front-end developer with an artistic background.
+I'm Michal, a passionate front-end developer with an artistic background.
 I enjoy turning creative ideas into functional and engaging applications using the latest best practices in modern frontend development.
 Here are some details about me and what I can bring to the table:

 ### 🛠️ Tech Stack:
 - HTML, CSS/SCSS, JavaScript, TypeScript